redhataccess/pantheon/README.md

        ```
        $ git pull upstream master
        ```
-1. Create a working branch based on the issue in JIRA:
+1. Create a working branch based on the issue in JIRA.
+For example:
        ```
-       $ git checkout -b FCCEUD<ID#>
+       $ git checkout -b FCCEUD-<ID#>
        ```

 ### Creating a pull request and completing review